oshixiaoxiliu/tttbmp/README.md

-## Hide your code or text in a bmp picture
+## save your code or text in a bmp picture

 1. put your code or text in main.txt
 2. make